Mustapha Tabet: Arrest and investigation

 In 1990, a woman and her girlfriend were reported to have filed a complaint for rape and kidnapping to local police in the Hay Mohammadi district of Casablanca against someone calling themselves "Hajj Hamid".
-Police found inconsistencies in her story, the women admitted that they were not kidnapped.
+Police found inconsistencies in the story, the women admitted that they were not kidnapped.
 "Hajj Hamid" allegedly told the women that the act was videotaped and promised to give them a copy by Eid al-Fitr.
-"Hajj Hamid" was quickly identified as Mustapha Tabet by policemen, however, it was discovered Tabet were the investigating officer's supervisors.
-Police officers tried to convince the women to drop charges to no avail.
-The women filed another complaint to a different police station, only for the complaint to get ignored.
+"Hajj Hamid" was quickly identified as Mustapha Tabet by policemen, however, it was discovered Tabet was the investigating officer's supervisor.
+Police officers tried to convince the women to drop charges, to no avail.
+The women filed another complaint at a different police station, only for the complaint to be ignored.

-In August 1992, a Moroccan student in Milan recognized his sister while watching a pornographic video cassette with his friends.
-The student went back to Casablanca the next day in search of answers, after confronting his family with the tape, he found out that the sister met someone calling themselves Hajj in 1991.
-Afterwards, the student found where Hajj lived, he ended up going to Hajj's apartment to meet his sister, after spotting his sister entering the house, he was quickly arrested and arbitrarily detained.
-The student was freed the next day, he rented a new car and "kidnapped" his sister while on his way to Hajj's house.
-He filmed his sister's confession and version of the story and, as an Italian citizen, the student sent the videotape to the Italian embassy, who relayed it to the Prime Minister's office.
-After Prime Minister Abdellatif Filali received a copy of the video, he relayed it to the king of Morocco, Hassan II.
-Hassan, who was planning a police reform, ordered an immediate investigation, and a secret investigation cell was opened by the Royal Gendermerie.
+In August 1992, a Moroccan student in Milan identified a person resembling his sister while watching a pornographic video cassette with his friends.
+The student traveled back to Casablanca the next day to inquire about the matter.
+After discussing the video with his family, he learned that his sister had met an individual who called themselves Hajj in 1991.
+The student subsequently located Hajj's residence and attempted to meet his sister there.
+Upon seeing his sister enter the house, he was promptly arrested and detained.

+Following his release the next day, the student rented a new car and "kidnapped" his sister en route to Hajj's house.
+He recorded his sister's confession and her version of the events.
+As an Italian citizen, he sent the videotape to the Italian embassy, which subsequently passed it on to the Prime Minister's office.
+Prime Minister Abdellatif Filali received a copy of the video and forwarded it to the King Hassan II.
+The King, who was already considering police reform, ordered an immediate investigation in response to the video.
+Consequently, a secret investigation cell was established by the Royal Gendarmerie to conduct further inquiries.